tercasaskova311/podcast-recommendation-platform/random_notes.md

 - A flexible schema, which is ideal for evolving data models
 - Fast read performance, making it suitable for analytics and recommendation queries
 - Horizontal scalability through built-in sharding capabilities (not implemented in our project)

+## SPARK PART
+The core idea is to create a Spark cluster with a Spark master acting as the cluster manager (responsible for resource management and job scheduling) and multiple workers executing the jobs.

+For our project, we simulate a scalable system using 1 master and 3 workers.
+By connecting to localhost:8080, we can access the Spark Master Web UI to monitor the state of the cluster.

+### Why Spark?
+Apache Spark allows us to decouple the computation engine (which performs the actual operations) from the client (the driver program that submits the jobs).
+This separation is useful because we chose to use Python for the driver, but in the future, we could switch to a different language without modifying the Spark cluster itself.

+### Why not Hadoop?
+We opted for Spark instead of Hadoop because:

+- Spark is significantly faster, thanks to in-memory processing
+- Spark has native support for streaming, making it easier to unify batch and streaming workloads

+### Parallelization and Partitioning
+Using Kafka partitions, we can parallelize data processing in Spark.
+For example, the **user-events-stream** topic has 24 partitions, which allows Spark to execute up to 24 parallel tasks to read and process the data efficiently.

+### Job Scheduling Strategy
+To make our system as efficient as possible, we avoid keeping batch services running all the time.
+Since new episodes are ingested only once a day, batch jobs are scheduled to run daily and process only the new data.

+### Execution Strategy
+We created a general script called main.py that, based on a parameter, selects which job to run.

+- Streaming job (user-events): Runs continuously in a dedicated Docker container, always ready to consume data from Kafka.

+- Batch jobs (transcripts-foreign, transcripts-en, podcast-metadata): Run once per day in separate Docker containers and each batch job has its own driver program that starts and stops as needed.

+- Summary job: Reads processed data directly from Delta Lake (not Kafka) to compute aggregates and summaries for dashboards and recommendations.
+It also runs in its own Docker container.

+To support scalability, the Spark workers can be scaled horizontally by adding more containers.
+Each driver program runs independently per job.

+For the batch and summary jobs, we use Docker container templates, built once for efficiency.
+These containers are instantiated only when needed, minimizing resource usage.